yuangan/Silencer/README.md

 ### Environment Setup

-Based on silencer, you need install additional packages from [DiffAttack](https://github.com/WindVChen/DiffAttack).
+Based on the silencer, you need to install additional packages from [DiffAttack](https://github.com/WindVChen/DiffAttack).

 You can refer to my environment [here](https://drive.google.com/file/d/1roSLMaeerhI_Wu-wc34s0n9lL6G4BzKN/view?usp=sharing).
-Untar the file into the ```envs```folder of conda/mamba, then install hallo and protobuf.
+Untar the file into the ```envs``` folder of conda/mamba, then install hallo and protobuf.

 Download the attack code from [here](https://drive.google.com/file/d/1eYNMZXpthsLbkNR4y7AQqLXRb4PFD0-R/view?usp=sharing) and untar it into Silencer-II.